syncfusion/smart-ai-samples/blazor/SyncfusionAISamples/Components/Pages/Spreadsheet/Readme.md

 ## Limitations

-- **Token & Size Limits**: Very large workbooks or extremely wide ranges may be truncated before sending to the AI service
+- **Size Limits**: Very large workbooks or extremely wide ranges may be truncated before sending to the AI service
 - **Safety & Validation**: Programmatic edits are applied based on AI output; users should validate important changes before saving

 ## Example Use Cases